5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 14/13 Update

 The Bottom Line

 The Apple ID problems can be complicated and it is hard to say the root cause for the problem.
-Hope the methods in this article helped you fix the Apple ID problem with your iPhone.
+Hope the methods in this article helped you fix iPhone keeps asking for Apple ID password problem after updating to iOS 14.